 - 1. In Pexip Infinity, configure a new "overflow" system location e.g. "AWS burst", that will contain your bursting Conferencing Nodes. - (Note that system locations are not explicitly configured as "primary" or "overflow" locations.
 Pexip Infinity automatically detects the purpose of the location according to whether it contains Conferencing Nodes that may be used for dynamic bursting.) - 2.
 In AWS, set up a user and associated access policy that the Pexip Infinity Management Node will use to log in to AWS and start and stop the node instances. - See Configuring an AWS user and policy for controlling overflow nodes for more information. - 3.
 Deploy in AWS the Conferencing Nodes that you want to use for dynamic bursting.
 Deploy these nodes in the same manner as you would for "always on" usage (see Deploying a Conferencing Node in AWS), except: - a.
-Apply to each AWS instance to be used for conference bursting a tag with a Key of pexip-cloud and an associated Value set to the AWS tag value that is shown at the bottom of the Platform Configuration > Global Settings page. - This tag indicates which VM nodes will be started and shut down dynamically by your Pexip system, and relates to the access policy document configured in the previous step. - b.
+Apply to each cloud VM node instance to be used for conference bursting a tag with a Key of pexip-cloud and an associated Value set to the Tag value that is shown in the Cloud Bursting section on the Platform Configuration > Global Settings page. - This tag indicates which VM nodes will be started and shut down dynamically by your Pexip system, and relates to the access policy document configured in the previous step. - b.
 When adding the Conferencing Node within Pexip Infinity: - i.
 Assign the Conferencing Node to the overflow system location (e.g. "AWS burst"). - ii.
 Disable (uncheck) the Enable distributed database setting (this setting should be disabled for any nodes that are not expected to always be available). - c.
 After the Conferencing Node has successfully deployed, manually stop the node instance on AWS. - 4.
-In Pexip Infinity, go to Platform Configuration > Global Settings, and enable cloud bursting and configure your bursting threshold:
+In Pexip Infinity, go to Platform Configuration > Global Settings, enable cloud bursting and then configure your bursting threshold, minimum lifetime and other appropriate settings for AWS: